In This Article

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.

-A strep test detects the Streptococcus pyogenes, also known as group A strep (GAS).
-It’s the leading bacterial cause of acute tonsillopharyngitis or inflammation of the tonsils and pharynx (throat).
+A strep test detects the Streptococcus pyogenes, or group A streptococcus (GAS).
+It’s the leading bacterial cause of acute tonsillopharyngitis.

 A medical expert may need to collect samples from behind your throat or tonsils to test for the bacteria.
 They'll analyze the specimens through a rapid strep test or a throat culture.

-Your doctor or a health care provider orders a strep test when you have a sore throat and other tell-tale signs of a strep throat infection.
+Your doctor or a health care provider orders a strep test when you have a sore throat and other symptoms of strep throat infection.

-Doctors are also likely to require strep testing in children with sore throats or someone who had close contact with an infected person.
+Doctors are also likely to require strep testing in children with sore throats or someone who had close contact or shared personal items with an infected person.

 Get yourself tested if you have these symptoms:

-However, your doctor may not require testing when you have signs closer to a viral infection instead of a strep infection, such as a runny nose, mouth sores, and cough.6
+However, your doctor may not require testing when you have signs closer to a viral infection than a strep infection, such as a runny nose, mouth sores, and cough.6

 Strep tests can determine if the swelling in your throat and tonsils is due to group A strep (GAS) bacteria.

-Doctors use rapid antigen detection tests (RADT), such as rapid strep tests, to detect GAS antigens.
+Doctors use rapid antigen detection test (RADT), such as rapid strep tests, to detect GAS antigens.
 Rapid strep testing requires a swab sample from the back of your throat and tonsils.

 The healthcare practitioner will hold down your tongue using a wooden depressor before inserting a cotton swab into your mouth.
 Then, they'll rub the swab on your throat and tonsils.